Joey King's Transformation Into Convicted Murderer Gypsy Rose Blanchard Will Give You Chills

 The intrigue deepened when Gypsy appeared to be in perfect health and apparently had been for much of her life.
 She revealed her frail and sickly appearance was caused by her mother's Munchausen by proxy, which is when a caretaker "either makes up fake symptoms or causes real symptoms to make it look like the child is sick," according to MedLinePlus.

-Gypsy is currently serving a 10 year sentence in prison for her role in her mother's murder, where she has recuperated and is now attempting to complete her GED.
+Gypsy is currently serving a ten year sentence in prison for her role in her mother's murder, where she has recuperated and is now attempting to complete her GED.

 Patricia Arquette is slated to play Dee Dee Blanchard in the anthology series, which will air on Hulu.